-We often look forward to scary movies, and we’ll talk about being “scared to death.”
-The truly scary thing is that fear with consequences so extreme may be rare, but it can happen.
+We often look forward to scary movies, and we’ll casually talk about being “scared to death” if we’re suddenly surprised or startled.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Intense emotion can trigger a heart attack in susceptible individuals.
+Intense emotion can actually trigger a heart attack in susceptible individuals (especially those suffering from other heart conditions).
 But even people without an underlying heart problem can literally be scared (almost) to death.
-It is a condition called stress cardiomyopathy, and it is caused by the fight-or-flight response.

-Some typical effects are increases in heart rate, blood pressure, blood glucose levels and a general reaction of the sympathetic nervous system that tells us whether to run or fight.
+Some typical physical effects of the adrenaline-infused fight-or-flight responses triggered by our brain when we’re scared are increases in heart rate, blood pressure and blood glucose levels.
+The general reaction of the sympathetic nervous system that kicks in too is what tells you to flee or fight.

-This affects the heart’s electrical system.
-This can cause arrhythmias, constriction of blood vessels (even when there aren’t blockages) or spasms that can cause the heart function to decline.
-In this instance, the heart muscle might stop squeezing and not pump blood as efficiently as it needs to.
+Whether you stay or go, all of this begins to affect the heart’s electrical system.
+It can cause arrhythmia, constriction of blood vessels (even when there aren’t blockages) or spasms.
+This is what can cause heart function to decline or fail.
+In instances when you’re scared, the heart muscle might stop squeezing and not pump blood as efficiently as it needs to.

 “Fortunately, in most cases this condition is reversible and the heart function returns to normal over time.
 Unfortunately, in rare instances, it can cause sudden death,” he says.